 OC-BVI has constructed a new desalination plant located on Bar Bay, Tortola, in the British Virgin Islands.
 The total cost for this plant is approximately \$8.0 million.
-We have provided \$3.0 million in loans for the construction of this plant as of June 30, 2007.
+We have provided \$2.9 million in loans for the construction of this plant as of September 30, 2007.
 OC-BVI has constructed this plant in response to what it believes is an extreme shortage of, and a pressing demand for, potable water on the eastern end of Tortola and anticipated entering into a bulk water supply agreement with the British Virgin Islands government.
-In June 2007 the British Virgin Islands government notified OC-BVI of its intention to award a contract to OC-BVI to supply the British Virgin Islands with water from the Bar Bay plant.
-OC-BVI is presently negotiating the terms of this contract with the British Virgin Islands government and anticipates consummating this agreement before the end of the year.
-However, if such agreement is not ultimately obtained, or is not obtained on sufficiently favorable terms, OC-BVI may not be able to recover the cost of its investment in this plant, in which case we may be required to record an impairment charge to reduce the carrying value of our loan to OC-BVI and our investment in OC-BVI.
+In June 2007, the British Virgin Islands government notified OC-BVI of its intention to award a contract to OC-BVI to supply the British Virgin Islands with water from the Bar Bay plant and, based on this notification, OC-BVI anticipated consummating an agreement for the Bar Bay plant with the BVI government before the end of the year.
+However, in August 2007 elections were held in the British Virgin Islands and a new Minister of Communications and Works was elected.
+OC-BVI has commenced discussions with the new Minister regarding the Bar Bay plant and while the BVI government continues to express an interest in the Bar Bay plant, negotiations have not yet commenced with the new Minister regarding an agreement for this plant.
+If such an agreement is not obtained, or is not obtained on sufficiently favorable terms, OC-BVI may not be able to recover the cost of its investment in this plant, in which case we may be required to record an impairment charge to reduce the carrying value of our loan to OC-BVI and our investment in OC-BVI.
 Such an impairment charge would reduce our earnings and could have a significant adverse impact on our results of operations and financial condition.